Contents

 So with an f/2.8 lens, this should be f/2.8.

 The only caveat with this rule is that some lenses tend to perform better when they slightly below the widest setting and so you might find you get better results when choosing one step narrower.
-But to start with, just keep it simple and make it as wide as it goes.

-Image Format for Night Sky Photography – JPEG & RAW
+Image Format – JPEG & RAW

 Within your camera’s menu you can choose whether your camera saves the photos in JPEG or RAW format.
 The key things to know are:

-- JPEG means that your camera has done some processing itself within the camera and so you are likely to get a better looking image at first glance.
+- JPEG means that your camera has done some processing itself within the camera and so you are likely to get a better-looking image at first glance.

-- RAW means it is the unprocessed data in an image, and so it may not look as good on the camera screen but it retains the potential for you to edit it and make it look better.
+- RAW means it is the unprocessed data in an image, so it may not look as good on the camera screen but it retains the potential for you to edit it and make it look better.

-Therefore shooting with RAW is recommended, since with night sky photography we can usually substantially improve the images with post-processing (see below).
 This might seem daunting at first, but is generally a matter of playing around with your chosen software and seeing what makes it look better and learning as you go along.

-One thing you can do is choose to have your camera save in both JPEG and RAW.
-That way you can see if the JPEG version processed in the camera looks good enough for you – for example, it might be good enough to share on Instagram where it is generally going to be very small as the flaws might only show up if blown up really big.
-You can then delete the RAW files if needed, or play around with them in post-processing.
+That way you can see if the JPEG version processed in the camera looks good enough for you – for example, it might be good enough to share on somewhere like Instagram where it is generally going to be very small as the flaws might only show up if blown up really big.

 The only other small factor to consider is that RAW files are usually very big since they retain so much data and so will fill up your memory card quickly if you have too many.